Homemade, gooey-in-the-middle, Easter eggs anyone?

 - Once each egg is full of cream and “yolk”, place in the freezer for 10 minutes or so, just to firm the filling a little, then remove from the freezer and cover each egg with a layer of chocolate.
 Place the moulds back in the freezer to allow them to completely set.

-- Once set, pop them out of the silicone moulds, and they’re ready to enjoy!
-Store in an airtight container in the fridge.
+- Once set, pop them out of the silicone moulds, and they’re ready to eat!
+Store any leftovers in an airtight container in the fridge.

 Lots of love,